hongchaozhang/hongchaozhang.github.io/source/_posts/2015-07-22-Property-vs-Instance-Variable(iVar)-in-Objective-C.md

 ### private vs public

-For a private/protected variable, use iVar; for a public variable, use property.
-If you want to use the benifit of property attributes, like retain, nonatomic etc., declare the property in the implementation file as a private property.
+For a private/protected variable, use *iVar*; for a public variable, use *property*.
+If you want to use the benifit of property attributes for a private variable, like retain, nonatomic etc., declare the property in the implementation file as a private property.

 For an iVar, you can use `@private`, `@protected` and `@public`.
 But these attributes only influence the access of its subclass, and has nothing to do with the access ability of its instances.
 Go to [here](http://www.cnblogs.com/andyque/archive/2011/08/03/2125728.html) for reference.